Settings and activity

 1 result found

-I will leave this topic open for your points about being unable to fully view the remaining content of a channel, and account creation.
+We will leave this thread open for your other points regarding preventing view of other content types and account creation.

-An error occurred while saving the comment An error occurred while saving the comment Anonymous commented
+An error occurred while saving the comment

 To ActiveB1t, the reason this is anonymous is because (as folks on the internet tend to do) is to label or malign people who would speak counter.
 Am I saying something 'negative'?
 No. I'm pointing out the reality of the situation.
 Yes, I realize this is due to harassment, but as a company their reach can only go so far.